Diagnostics

 What is Peyronie’s Penile Curvature Treatment

-The penis is composed of two cavernous bodies, of a mass of spongy tissue surrounding the urethra (the tube through which urine flows), and of a glans, or head, at the tip.
+The penis is composed of two cavernous bodies: a mass of spongy tissue surrounding the urethra (the tube through which urine flows) and a glans, or head, at the tip.
 The two cavernous bodies are covered by a thick, elastic membrane called the tunica albuginea, which creates an erection by increasing the penis’ girth and length.
-Peyronie’s disease is caused by the development of localized fibrous segments in the tunica albuginea of the sponge-like region of the penis which in turn causes it to curve during an erection.
+Peyronie’s disease is caused by the development of localized fibrous segments in the tunica albuginea of the sponge-like region of the penis, which in turn causes it to curve during an erection.

 What causes the disease?

-It has no known causes, but 37% of the many existing hypotheses involve trauma.
+It has no known causes, but 37 per cent of the many existing hypotheses involve trauma.

 Are there any predispositions to the disease?

-Approximately 10% of men with Peyronie's also develop Dupuytren's contracture.
+Approximately 10 per cent of men with Peyronie's also develop Dupuytren's contracture.
 Diabetes, smoking, the use of beta blockers, Paget's disease and rheumatoid arthritis can contribute to the development of the disease.

 What is its rate of occurrence?

-The incidence of Peyonie's disease is 7%.
-It usually develops at the age of 53 on average, and is considered rare before the age of 40.
+The incidence of Peyonie's disease is 7 per cent.
+It usually develops at the age of 53 on average and is considered rare before the age of 40.

 How does the disease evolve?